civkit/civkit-api/Readme.md

 This README provides instructions for setting up the Civkit Africa application, including the database, frontend, API, chat application, and Nginx configuration.

+## Prerequisites
+- c-lightning
+- daywalker hold invoice plugin
+- nostr relay. nostr-rs-relay preferred
+- a domain
+- a server to deploy on

 ## Database Setup (Prisma)

 1. Install Prisma CLI: